hansroh/skitai/README.rst

   pip3 install protobuf # for GRPC
   pip3 install redis
   pip3 install pymongo
   pip3 install psycopg2-binary

 *Note*

 If you have `bson` related error, PyMongo has own `bson` module that is incompatible with pypi `bson`.
 I cannot exactly figure out this problem.
-If you need really don't need you can uninstall it:
+If you really don't need pypi bson, you can uninstall it:

 .. code-block:: bash

   pip3 uninstall -y bson
   pip3 install -U --force pymongo

-Or if you don't have plan using pymongo, unistall it.
+Or if you don't have plan using pymongo, uninstall it.

 .. code-block:: bash